juckerf/micro/README.md

 The library is only >= PHP7.1 compatible.

 ## Download
-The package is available at packagst: https://packagist.org/packages/gyselroth/micro
+The package is available at packagist: https://packagist.org/packages/gyselroth/micro

 To install the package via composer execute:
 ```